 *Where the Mad Men episode was filmed.

-**Not original Burger Chef restaurant location but a refurbished signed was moved there
+**Not the original Burger Chef restaurant location, but a refurbished signed was moved there

 What Happened to Burger Chef?
 Video